2021 Honda Ridgeline Trim Levels with Comparisons & Configurations.

 Two 2.5-amp charging ports get equipped for rear seat occupants.
 The RTL-E also upgrades you to HD Radio, satellite radio from SiriusXM, a built-in navigation system with voice controls, a truck-bed audio system, and a 540-watt 8-speaker premium sound system with a subwoofer.

 Inside of the cabin, there are also more convenience features that get tacked on.
 These include illumination for the vanity mirrors, heating for the leather-wrapped steering wheel, an auto-dimming rear-view mirror, a conversation mirror with a sunglasses holder, front-row courtesy door lights, illuminated cupholders up front, and blue ambient interior lighting.
 Two-position memory gets added to the driver's seat.

 Exterior upgrades on the RTL-E include LED truck-bed lights, programmable remote entry, walk-away auto lock for the smart entry system, heated side mirrors with memory, chrome door handles, front and rear parking sensors, LED low-beam headlights with auto-on/off, and a 150-watt/400-watt power outlet in the trunk bed.

-Compare the 2021 Honda Ridgeline RTL-E vs Black Edition. - What is the Difference?
+Compare the Ridgeline RTL-E vs Black Edition.
+What is the difference?

 The Black Edition is basically the RTL-E with a blacked-out appearance package.
 That means you will find that these two trucks share many features while having some glaringly obvious aesthetic differences.
 The Black Edition shares all of the RTL-E's driver aids and safety features.
 Its audio and connectivity features list looks the same as well.
 You will notice that this trim level gives you red ambient interior lights instead of the blue ones that come on the RTL-E.